firebase/firebase-js-sdk/CONTRIBUTING.md

 # Formatting Code
 A Formatting Check CI failure in your PR indicates that the code does not follow the repo's formatting guidelines.
-In your local build environment, please run the code formatting tool locally by executing the command $ yarn format.
+In your local build environment, please run the code formatting tool locally by executing the command `yarn format`.
 Once the code is formatted, commit the changes and push your branch.
 The push should cause the CI to re-check your PR's changes.

 ### Generating Documentation HTML Files

 If the Doc Change Check fails in your PR, it indicates that the documentation has not been generated correctly for the changes.
-In your local build environment, please run $ yarn docgen devsite to generate the documentation locally.
+In your local build environment, please run `yarn docgen devsite` to generate the documentation locally.
 Once the documentation has been generated, commit the changes and push your branch.
 The push should cause the CI to re-check your PR's changes.